pizzapanther/pizzapanther.github.io/libs/djzen/README.md

 ### Secrets

 Secrets are stored in `.env` which use the DotEnv format.
-The values are loaded into environment automatically if a `.env` exists.
+Using pipenv the values are loaded into environment automatically if a `.env` exists.